javalent/Javalents-Plugins/Initiative Tracker/Creatures and Encounters.md

 >[!note] Note that equivalent creatures will still be grouped together, but the display name will be taken into account when grouping them.

-## Creatures Names Containing a Comma
+## Creatures names containing a comma

 Referencing creatures with a `,` in their name can be done as follows: